ckjpdx/wave-animation/README.md

 # wave-animation
 a simple, non-interactive scene using scss and repeating keyframe animations

-## Purpose
-This project was for practicing

 ## Synopsis
 This very simple project was an exercise in CSS keyframe animations.
 It has no functionality and currently only works for horizontally oriented screens.

+## Purpose
+This project was for practicing SCSS and CSS animations.

 ## Tech Used
 SCSS was used for its ability to create rules via looping.